-Lupita Nyong'o's braids are an uber-trendy take on the asymmetrical style, offering texture and contrast.
+Lupita Nyong'o's twists are an uber-trendy take on the asymmetrical style, offering texture and contrast.

 Mel B's asymmetric style takes inspiration from the mullet, with a shorter look up front, and a longer "tail" in the back.
 Here, the singer styles it by placing the longest strands to the side, further highlighting the off-balance nature of the style.